sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/cloud-rules/build_map_rule.md

 ## Execution

-- **Cloud Execution** - This rule executes in the IdentityNow cloud and it has read-only access to IdentityNow data models, but it doesn't have access to on-premise sources or connectors.
+- **Cloud Execution** - This rule executes in the IdentityNow cloud but it has no access to IdentityNow data models and it doesn't have access to on-premise sources or connectors.
 - **Logging** - Logging statements are currently only visible to SailPoint personnel.

 ![Rule Execution](../img/cloud_execution.png)